ishantd/postman-largefiles-django/README.md

  - Django (Python Framework) - Used to create REST APIs to upload/ingest files into the DB.
  - PostgreSQL (Database)
- - Pandas and SQLAlchemy - Used to read csv files and sql commands to insert them and perform operations on the data.
+ - Pandas and PySpark - Used to read csv files and sql commands to insert them and perform operations on the data.
  - Redis (Cache Backend) - Used to display list of products and aggregate count on the dashboard screen.

+For more details on the use of PySpark please refer to: [pyspark/README.md](pyspark/README.md)

 ## Steps to Run the Code